Skip to content

 activation.
 This exists because the nonlinear operation happens

-derivative sets any constant offset to zero.
-However, the square
+sets any constant offset to zero.
+However, the square nonlinearity

-nonlinearity introduces again a new constant offset.
-Setting
+introduces again a new constant offset.
+Setting this argument to

 - `scale`: The scale `b₂` of the gradient norm term.
 Defaults to